 - Completed online application through MyNLCSW including submission of all applicable fees.
-This includes a $50 non-refundable application processing plus $400 active registration.
+This includes a $50 non-refundable application processing fee plus $400 active registration fee.
 The fee is prorated for first time registrants after October 1 of a given registration year.
 Please contact firstname.lastname@example.org for details required to access MyNLCSW.

 - The online application requires submission of proof of identity.
 Acceptable proof of identity includes current government issued photo identification which includes the date and year of birth of the applicant.
 The photo identification must be issued in the same name as the application for registration.

-- An original certificate of conduct/police records check with vulnerable sector inquiry completed within the last three (3) months.
-Electronic copies are not accepted.
-Applicants are encouraged to retain a copy for employment purposes.
+- A certificate of conduct/police records check with vulnerable sector inquiry completed within the last three (3) months.

 - If English is not your first language, please click here for more information.